-Proper Food Waste Recycling In Restaurants
+Proper Restaurant Food Waste Recycling

 Like other businesses, restaurants produce a lot of waste that is recyclable.
-Considering how much waste a busy restaurant can produce, recycling is not only the environmentally friendly option; it’s significantly less expensive than paying for multiple waste pickups every week.
+Considering how much waste a busy restaurant can produce, recycling is not only an environmentally friendly option; it’s significantly less expensive than paying for multiple waste pickups every week.

 Additionally, restaurants tend to produce a lot of food waste that usually ends up in landfills.
 While food waste can’t technically be “recycled,” a restaurant can implement proper food waste recycling programs to help minimize and manage it.